followingthefasciaplane/source-engine-diff-check/README.md

-# Source Engine Game Movement Evolution
+# Source Engine Diff Checker

 This repository tracks the evolution of game movement code in the Source engine.
+Additionally, a more comprehensive misc directory contains updates from the TF2 engine branch to the CS:GO engine branch.

 ## Repository Structure